allinbits/labs/projects/gnoland/gno.land/r/labs000/officehours/README.md

 -   **Event pages:** If you want to link to "the next session" dynamically, just link the base route (no params) and let the realm compute it.
+-   **Banner Support:** If you want to embed this realm in a banner or iframe, add `?embed=banner` to show the svg view of the next event.
+-   **Thumbnail Support:** If you want to embed this realm as a thumbnail image, add `?embed=thumbnail` to show a logo + link to the next event.

 ------------------------------------------------------------------------